Phantom of Inferno: Characters

-An assassin with such skill she was given the codename "Phantom", a designation given only to the best killer in Inferno.
-She was found by Scythe Master and was his first test subject to be given his assassin-processing treatment.
+An assassin whose skill earned her the codename "Phantom", a designation given only to Inferno's best killer.
+She was found by Scythe Master and became his first test subject for his assassin-processing treatment.
 She has no memories of her past and is incredibly apathetic.
-When she escapes to Japan, she changes her name to Elen and claims to be Reiji's twin sister Eren Azuma (吾妻 江蓮).
-A long and rigorous investigation by her and Reiji traces her history back to Ulan Bator, Mongolia, and though the trail ends there, Elen is able to find some peace in the area.
-In the OVA, she is shown to have an older brother, and it is suggested the village where she lived was massacred.
-Her name is erroneously spelled and sometimes pronounced as "Eren" in the anime.
-In the game, it is spelt and pronounced "Elen".
+When she escapes to Japan, she changes her name to Elen and claims to be Reiji's twin sister, Eren Azuma (吾妻 江蓮).
+A long and rigorous investigation by her and Reiji traces her history back to Ulan Bator, Mongolia, although the trail ends there.
+Elen is nevertheless able to find some peace in the area.
+In the OVA, she is shown to have an older brother, and it is suggested that the village where she lived was massacred.
+While her name is spelled and pronounced "Elen" in the video game, it is erroneously spelled and sometimes pronounced "Eren" in the anime.